field note

 name: "extract_web_data",

-and returns clean structured data.",
+then returns clean structured data.",

 inputSchema: {